Why do pineapple enzymes tenderize steak -- and your tongue?

 After years of harvesting and cutting pineapples, workers' hands undergo great damage.
 It was once thought that bromelain exposure gradually erased fingerprints, but this isn't true.
 Unless the finger itself is essentially destroyed through severe burning, for example, your fingerprint will always return after a hand injury.

-If all this talk of pineapple and steak leaves you hungry for more, explore the links below.
+If all this talk of pineapple and steak leaves you hungry for more, explore the links on the next page.

 Related HowStuffWorks Articles